exosite/exosense_insight_example_aws_serverless_nodejs/README.md

 The example code also implement ExoSense Insight interface and can generate swagger file that Murano Service needed.

+## Tool used

+1. aws-cli
+2. Claudia.js to deploy and configure AWS API Gateway and Lambda
+3. swagger-jsdoc to generate swagger.json
+4. jq to modify swagger.json
+5. json2yaml to transform swagger.json to swagger.yaml

 ## Deploy to AWS

 ### 1. Preqrequire